 - Select the four lines defining the inner surface of the pipe. - Assign the dataset Oil Temperature to these Lines selecting Loadcase 2.
-Click OK to finish the assignment. - Using the right-hand mouse button click on Loadcase 2 in the Treeview and from the Controls menu select the Nonlinear & Transient entry.
+Click OK to finish the assignment. - In the Treeview, using the right-hand mouse button, click on Loadcase 2 and from the Controls menu select the Nonlinear & Transient entry.

 - Select the Time domain option.

-- Ensure Thermal is selected in the drop down list.
+- Ensure Thermal is selected in the drop-down list.

 - Enter an Initial time step of 10

 - Leave the Total response time set to 100E6

 - In the Common to all section enter the Max time steps or increments as 120

 - Click the OK button.